 I now work for Dave and Shelly Burgess for their the Dave Burgess Consulting company as a coach and speak around the nation.
-My new role is Media and Communications Director and only work with educators.
-In the publishing and media side is completely different but I love the challenges.
+My new role is Media and Communications Director and I only work with educators.
+The publishing and media side is completely different but I love the challenges.
 I am building this job from the ground up.
 Now YouTube is my new BFF.

 [This is Barbara.
 Listen to the podcast for the entire conversation I had with Tara including how she started #BookSnaps after George Couros @gcouros encouraged her to join Twitter in 2016.
 You won’t believe she started with 2 followers and now has people from over 20 countries following her and #BookSnaps.]